Ivan-Zennaro/dots_and_boxes/README.md

 12/01/2021
 Worked together to continue the Server-Client version.
 Adapted Main Menus for Gui and Terminal to call the various game modes

+13/01/2021
+Worked in pair programming to continue the Server-Client version.